• Skip to primary navigation

 • Batter is ready for making idli or dosa.

-Fermented idli dosa batter
+Fermented idli dosa batter in a bowl.

 • Mix the batter well before using.
 Add water if needed.